Blogging is a great way to engage people with your business. But what if your product or service is…well…kind of boring?

 Step 1: Get readers to click on your post by combining an enticing title with an attention-grabbing featured image.

-Step 2: Keep readers on your blog post with a combination of engaging hooks and visuals.
+Step 2: Keep readers on your blog post with a combination of engaging hooks, visuals and other blogging best practices.

 Even if the topic you’re covering in your blog is, by nature, kind of dry, these steps still apply.